zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/order-workflows/enabling-or-disabling-order-workflows.md

 ## Additional Information

-**Note**: Out-of-the-box, _Single Approver (Version 1)_ is the available order workflow.
-[Custom workflows](../../../../../dxp/7.x/en/process-automation/workflow/user-guide/introduction-to-workflow.md) can be created and may then be selected in the _Order Workflows_ tab.
+Out-of-the-box, _Single Approver (Version 1)_ is the available order workflow.
+[Custom workflows](https://learn.liferay.com/dxp-7.x/process-automation/workflow/user-guide/introduction-to-workflow.html) can be created and may then be selected in the _Order Workflows_ tab.

 * [Introduction to Order Workflows](./introduction-to-order-workflows.md)
 * [Approving or Rejecting Orders](./approving-or-rejecting-orders-in-order-workflows.md)